← All AI Agents & Tool Use modules

 Reasoning across steps · hands-on · about 30 minutes.

-So far the agent decided its next move one step at a time.
-That works for short tasks, but for a goal with several parts — "brief me for my trip: the weather there, the population, and what country it's in" — charging ahead step by step risks losing the thread, repeating work, or stopping early.
-A more reliable approach borrows a habit from good problem-solving: plan first, then execute.
-Write the whole list of subtasks up front, then carry them out in order.
+To this point, the agent has selected each action incrementally.
+This is adequate for short tasks, but for a goal comprising multiple parts — "brief me on my trip: weather, population, and country" — proceeding step by step risks losing coherence, repeating work, or terminating prematurely.
+A more reliable approach adopts the standard practice in formal problem-solving: plan first, then execute.
+The full sequence of subtasks is written out in advance and then executed in order.

 1. Decompose — break the big goal into a numbered list of small, concrete subtasks, each one a single tool call the agent knows how to do.